Let the Agent Steer: Closed-Loop Ranking Optimization via Influence Exchange: Contributors

 \begin{itemize}[nosep] \item \textbf{Project Development}: System architecture design and full-stack engineering implementation \item \textbf{Algorithm Design}: Conception and iteration of the Pairwise Influence ranking algorithm \item \textbf{Experiment Execution}: Deployment, monitoring, and data analysis of A/B experiments \item \textbf{Report Writing}: Ideation, writing, and revision of this technical report \end{itemize}

 \textbf{Acknowledgments}

-Special thanks to Liao Zhou for his deep involvement throughout the project---providing sustained discussion, feedback, and experience transfer on experimentation methodology and development environment evolution, which played an important role in the iterative refinement of our approach.
+Special thanks to Liao Zhou (\texttt{liao.zhou@shopee.com}) for his deep involvement throughout the project---providing sustained discussion, feedback, and experience transfer on experimentation methodology and development environment evolution, which played an important role in the iterative refinement of our approach.